-This information appears on the product specification label, located on the rear of the refrigerator below the electrical box.
-The model also appears on a label located in the chamber on the upper right side wall.
+This information appears on the product specification label, located on the top of the refrigerator next to the electrical box.
+The model also appears on a label located in the chamber on the upper side of the right wall.

 Information contained in this specification label varies depending on the model and power requirements.